Ilusio/cytonet/workspace/src/README.md

 The evaluation uses the prediction from the segmentation and the original mask and computes the F1-score, the recall and precision and provide an images with the true positive, false positive and false negative.

+#### Normalize masks (optional)

+Some data can have different values for the pixels of the same class.
+You can use this file in order to change the pixels and normalize them between all the files.

 ## Configuration

 The configuration file is named cytonet.cfg.
 Each step of the pipeline has a section in it plus a general one.
 You need to modify this file before launching any script.